EuropeanSpallationSource/epics-twincat-ads/README.md

 # EPICS Module to communicate with TwinCAT controllers over ADS protocol.

-Developped for use with EEE (ESS EPICS Environment) but can also be compiled for "normal" EPICS
+Developped for use with E3 (ESS EPICS Environment) but can also be compiled for "normal" EPICS

 git clone --recursive https://github.com/EuropeanSpallationSource/epics-twincat-ads

-TwinCAT plc source example  can be found in TwinCAT/demo_project/
+TwinCAT plc source example can be found in the TwinCATexample directory.

 Start EPICS ioc with (E3):
 iocsh.bash adsOnlyIO.cmd
 iocsh.bash adsMotorRecord.cmd
+iocsh.bash adsMotorRecordOnly.cmd

 Contact: anders.sandstrom@esss.se